May Calamawy

-Born in Bahrain to an Egyptian father and a Palestinian-Jordanian mother, Calamawy was raised across Bahrain, Qatar, and the United States, where she has resided since 2015.
+Born in Bahrain to an Egyptian father and a Palestinian-Jordanian mother, Calamawy was raised across Bahrain, Qatar, and the United States.
 She earned a Bachelor of Arts in theatre studies from Emerson College and later trained at the William Esper Studio in New York.
-Calamawy began her acting career in independent cinema, making her feature film debut in Thursday (2006), followed by a series of short films, followed by roles in the Hulu comedy-drama Ramy (2019–2022), Together Together (2021), and The Actor (2025).
+Calamawy began her acting career in independent cinema, making her feature film debut in Thursday (2006), followed by a series of short films, followed by roles in the Hulu comedy-drama Ramy (2019–2022), Together Together (2021), The Actor (2025) and Lee Cronin's The Mummy (2026).

 Early life

 May El Calamawy was born in Bahrain on October 28, 1986, to an Egyptian father who worked as a banker and a Palestinian-Jordanian mother.
 She has an older brother.
 Raised mostly in Bahrain, she also spent six years living between Doha, Qatar, and Houston, Texas, before she was twelve years old.
 Calamawy speaks English and Arabic and also plays the piano.

 Calamawy has stated that she was inspired to become an actress after watching the film Death Becomes Her (1992) when she was a child.
 She completed high school in Bahrain, and at 17 she moved to Boston, Massachusetts, to study industrial design at her father's request, because he wanted her to study something other than acting.
 At first, her parents did not feel comfortable about sending her to the United States to study acting, because they wanted a degree that was more specialized and would guarantee a career.
 She applied to Emerson College and told her parents, "If I get in, I'm going."
 She was accepted and earned a B.A. in theatre studies.
 Calamawy's mother started accepting the idea of her acting career after college and became her main champion.

 She moved to Dubai in 2009 to help care for her mother, who was sick with stage 4 lung cancer.
 Her hair started falling out due to stress at the same time as her mother's hair fell out due to chemotherapy.
 Following her mother's death when Calamawy was 25, her father suggested her to focus on a more stable job, which she tried for two years.
 From 2013 to 2014, she was the manager of the coffee shop The Magazine Shop in Dubai.
 Her mother's death inspired her to focus on acting.
 After living in Dubai for five years, she moved back to the United States in 2015 to pursue an acting career and enrolled at the William Esper Studio in New York City.